Keyboard shortcuts

 Technology type will probably drive most of what is reasonable for weapons in a Combat Style.

-Primitive types will not have access to things like energy weapons or even firearms.
-Melee weapons will tend towards the basic - spears, clubs, axes, etc. Ranged weapons may include spears, slings, bows, atlatl, etc., but are likely not to include weapons with complex mechanisms.
-Crossbows may be a gray area.
+• Primitive types will not have access to things like energy weapons or even firearms.
+Melee weapons will tend towards the basic (spears, clubs, axes, etc.).
+Ranged weapons may include spears, slings, bows, atlatl, etc., but are unlikely to include weapons with complex mechanisms; crossbows may be a gray area.

-Industrial types will likely have access to things like firearms but maybe not energy weapons like blasters or ion weapons.
-Melee weapons could include more advanced things like telescoping batons or hand-held stun guns, depending on the technology level of that industrial civilization.
-Ranged weapons would be a step above what's available in Primitive situations.
-This could be rather sophisticated, including highly accurate sniper rifles, easily concealable handguns, fully automatic carbines, etc.
+• Industrial types will likely have access to things like firearms but maybe not energy weapons like blasters or ion weapons.
+Melee weapons could include more advanced things like telescoping batons or hand-held stun guns, depending on the technology level.
+Ranged weapons would be a step above what’s available in Primitive situations, potentially including highly accurate sniper rifles, easily concealable handguns, or fully automatic carbines.

 Society Type